 402.2 Wind-borne debris protection.
-Replacement of window units shall require compliance with Section 1609.2 of the NorthCarolina Building Code or Section R609.6 of the North Carolina Residential Code.
+Replacement of window units shall require compliance with Section 1609.2 of the North Carolina Building Code or Section R609.6 of the North Carolina Residential Code.
 Replacement of individual glass panes or sashes shall not require compliance with Section 1609.2 of the North Carolina Building Code and R609.6 of the North Carolina Residential Code.

 403.1 General.
-Repairs shall be done in a manner that maintains the level of fire protection that exists.
+Repairs shall be done in a manner that maintains the level of fire protection provided that exists.

 404.1 General.
-Repairs shall be done in a manner that maintains the level of protection that exists for the means of egress.
+Repairs shall be done in a manner that maintains the level of protection provided that exists for the means of egress.

-[BS] 405.1 General.
-Structural repairs shall be in compliance with this section and Section 401.2.

-[BS] 405.2 Repairs to damaged buildings.
-Repairs to damaged buildings shall comply with this section.
+- [BS] 405.1 General.
+Structural repairs shall be in compliance with this section and Section 401.2. - 405.1.1 Repairs to structural concrete.
+Repairs to structural concrete elements in accordance with ACI 562 shall be permitted.